First tell us something about yourself.

 How did these stories and characters come to your mind?

-Do you want to give any message for your readers?
+Do you want to leave any message for your readers?